arifhamed/arifhamed.github.io/_posts/apk/2022-03-23-Block-Story.md

 Ironically, the thing that turned me off after a while of playing this game is its graphics.
 Its so jarring to see high-def npc models next to low-res blocks and items.
 Also, the redstone in bedrock and java mc is just better compared to whatever this one has.

-Although, it has some points that make it stand out, such as dragons, different dragons, many different npcs, hell, aether, goblins, mjolnir swords, elevators, jetpacks, a goddamn wooden car, your own pet dragon, and much more!
+Although, it has some points that make it stand out, such as dragons, different dragons, many different npcs, hell, aether, goblins, mjolnir swords, elevators, jetpacks, a goddamn wooden car, your own pet dragon, and quite a lot more!

 Just like most companies (and by valid reason), a lot of the basic features are locked behind a paywall or a premium currency.
 Hence, I was able to find a working copy of a cracked premium Block Story with unlimited gems (and no, I also do not know why the premium apk with unlimited gems is smaller than the normal premium apk)